 Dream of:05 August 1982 "Wild Man"

-Mike Walls (one of my best friends in high school) drove around in his car in Portsmouth until we finally stopped on Gallia Street near Richard's News and walked into a store which seemed to contain a variety of merchandise, including hardware.
+Mike Walls (one of my best friends in high school) drove around in his car in Portsmouth, Ohio until we finally stopped on Gallia Street near Richard's News and walked into a store which seemed to contain a variety of merchandise including hardware.
 Since I wanted to buy a model of a small plastic monster, I began looking for one.
 Walls - also looking for something - walked over to a counter with a window behind which was a person who waited on people.
 Lines of people were at other counters, but Walls apparently had found a counter without a line.

 I walked to another counter, behind which I could see a number of plastic models.
 I also noticed rows of assembled models on large tall shelves, some of which reached almost to the ceiling.
 When a woman finally walked up and asked if she could help me, I told her I was looking for a model of a plastic monster.
-I didn't know exactly how to describe the plastic model which I wanted, but I told her I wanted it to be made of soft plastic and not hard plastic.
+I did not know exactly how to describe the plastic model which I wanted, but I told her I wanted it to be made of soft plastic and not hard plastic.

 I continued looking on the shelves until I noticed some lizards about 30 centimeters long which looked basically like what I was seeking.
 One lizard had its tail broken off.

 I looked back over to where Walls was; a line of people was now standing there.
-The person behind the counter had begun waiting on other people in the line and had ignored Walls, who just stood there looking confused.
+The person behind the counter had begun waiting on other people in the line and had ignored Walls who just stood there looking confused.
 Since I thought he would be there a while before anyone waited on him, I decided to mosey more around the store.